 Open annually on the 5th day of the first lunar month, Dong Da Mound festival is celebrated to cherish the victory of King Quang Trung to Chinese invaders.

 In 19th century, the villagers in Nam Dong and Thinh Quang village together built a pagoda in front of the mound, which is now known as Dong Quang Pagoda.
-During the festival, Dong Quang Pagoda offer some religious rites and make food to offer the souls Chinese enemy who was killed in the battle as a traditional good deed of Vietnamese people.
-It is also the day when people show their respect to national heroes who had served to protect Vietnamese land.
+During the festival, Dong Quang Pagoda offers some religious rites and make food to offer the souls Chinese enemy who was killed in the battle as a traditional good deed of Vietnamese people.
+It is also the day when people show their respect for national heroes who had served to protect Vietnamese land.

 As a part of rituals, people will gather, remake the battle and finish by a march to Thang Long Citadel.